girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Seamlessly handle failures of downstream instances
  - Do regular health checks to your instances
  - Provide SSL termination (Https) for your websites
- - High avaialbility across zones
+ - High availability across zones

 **Why use Elastic Load balancers (ELB)**